vinceglb/FileKit/README.md

 val file: org.w3c.files.File = // PlatformDirectory not supported on WASM / JS
 ```

+## 🕺 Going further with files

+[KMPFile](https://github.com/zacharee/KMPFile) is a library built by [@zacharee](https://github.com/zacharee) that provides a common API to work with files in Kotlin Multiplatform.

+It mimics the Java File API available on Android, JVM, iOS and macOS.
+It's a great companion to FileKit to work with files in a consistent way across all platforms.

+Also, KMPFile provides built-in support for FileKit's `PlatformFile` and `PlatformDirectory` classes thanks to [a dedicated library](https://github.com/zacharee/KMPFile?tab=readme-ov-file#picking-files).

+Get started with KMPFile by visiting this repository: https://github.com/zacharee/KMPFile

 ## 🤏 Proguard & obfuscation

 If using Proguard or obfuscation on JVM, you need to add the following rules: